Hannah Keru Siminji with 1946 Piper Cub

 Whoever you are, welcome to the air!

 A young person, under US law, may begin taking flight training at any age, but must be at least 16 years old to solo a powered aircraft.
 Before solo flight they must have a Student Pilot Certificate.
 Since 2016, student pilots get a plastic "student pilot certificate" directly from the FAA district office.
 They are no longer issued by the Aviation Medical Examinar in conjunction with the Third Class Medical Certificate.
 You apply online, (FAA IACRA website), and receive it in the mail.
-He must have the student certificate, and a Third Class Medical Certificate, before you fly solo in a powered aircraft.
+You must have the student certificate, and a Third Class Medical Certificate, before you fly solo in a powered aircraft.
 Solo means to fly alone, as the only occupant of the aircraft.
 A student pilot cannot act as "pilot in command" of an aircraft carrying any passenger, except when carrying a Flight Examiner during an official "practical test."
 The purpose of the Student Pilot Certificate is to receive training, and allow solo experience, in preparation for a higher class license.

 Since students may solo a glider or balloon at age 14, they may register as an IACRA user as young as age 13, but they must be within 90 days of their 14th birthday to apply for a Student Pilot Certificate.
-If you have no plans of soloing gliders or balloons at that age, you may wait until closer to your 16th birthday to submit your application for a Student Pilot Certificate.Be sure to visit and read the "Getting Started" page of this website.
-CLICK HERE.
+If you have no plans of soloing gliders or balloons at that age, you may wait until closer to your 16th birthday to submit your application for a Student Pilot Certificate.

 For decades, the Private Pilot Certificate has been the "standard" pilot's license.
 Most trainees continue to go for this option.
 See: Private Pilot Requirements.